jaketobrien/ASTRIS/README.md

 COPIABLE ADDRESS

 In PoseEstimation. the pre-trained YOLO11s.pt model is avaible (trained on STARDATA-NR).
-Inside PoseEstimation/tools/, the follwoing are available:
+Inside PoseEstimation/tools/, the following are available:

-MAKE BULLETPOINTS:
 - Training script.
 - Validation script with pose metrics.
 - Live pose estimation script.

-The pre-trained HigherHRNet (trained on STARDATA-TR) model can be found in PoseEstimation/output/...
-This folder is based off the COCO-based HigherHRNet strcuture adn as a result has the same structure and functionality.
+The pre-trained HigherHRNet (trained on STARDATA-TR) model can be found in PoseEstimation/output/coco_kpy/pose_higher_hrnet/w32_640_adam_lr1e-3/.
+This PoseEstimation folder is based off the COCO-based HigherHRNet strcuture and as a result retains the same structure and functionality.

 In Orchestrator, the Main_ControlSystem_Tx.py script is the script that interfaces with the simulator and forms a closed-loop connection with teh receiver.
 It also hosts the 6DoF PID controller.

 ### Simulator

-This work used Black Swan's Mission Design Simulator 0.8.2, which is availble through their website.
+This work used Black Swan's Mission Design Simulator 0.8.3, which is availble through their [website](https://www.blackswan.ltd/mission-design-simulator/).

 ### CAD Model

 The target spacercaft, which was used to geenarte the datasets, is a representation of the Tango satellite.
-It can be acquired from a {private designer} PUT LINK IN TWO WORDS.
+It can be acquired from an [independent designer](https://www.cgtrader.com/3d-models/space/other/satellites-mango-and-tango).

 The package comes with an accompanying satellite, but this can be deleted.
 Tango was then flipped 90 degrees about its X-axis and centered.
-As you can see in the code, the following transforms must be made before keypoint projection:
+As you can see in the code, the following transforms must be made before keypoint projection as a result of this and going from the Unity envrinoment to OpenCV:

-TRANSFORMS.
+- Axis Permutation: (1,2,0)
+- Sign Flip: (−1, 1, 1)

-The 3D keypoints for this specific model are available in PoseEstimation/tools/.
+The 3D keypoints for this specific model and camera intrinsics are available in PoseEstimation/tools/.

 DISCUSS SETUP FURTHER